International Studies Quarterly

 International Studies Quarterly is a quarterly peer-reviewed academic journal of international studies and an official journal of the International Studies Association.
 It was established in 1959 and is published by Oxford University Press.
-According to the Journal Citation Reports, the journal had a 2018 impact factor of 2.172.
-The editors-in-chief are Brandon C. Prins and Krista E. Wiegand (University of Tennessee).
+Oxford Academic reports the journal's impact factor, as of September 2024, is 2.4.
+As of 2024, the journal has a five-year impact factor of 3.4.
+The Lead Editors are Sam R. Bell, Elena McLean, and Jeffrey Pickering.